 \subsection{Data Collection and Preprocessing}

-The experiments to follow leverage a modified form of StereoSet, a common benchmark for stereotype quantification \cite{NadeemStereoSet:Models}, a crowdsource dataset for two associative contexts in English: (1) for measuring bias at sentence level (intrasentence), (2) discourse level (intersentence).
-For simplicity, we use the \textit{intersentence} split of StereoSet, which measures bias at discourse level, is selected for the experiments.
-In this subset of the dataset, we formulate stereotype classification as a natural language generation task where the model needs to determine if a continuation enforces stereotype within the given context.
-For each context, the dataset provides a list of three possible continuations - a response that reinforces stereotypes, a response that is unrelated to the context, and an anti-stereotype response.
-Since the goal of this work is to identify statements that could potentially reinforce stereotype that already exist in society, we discard anti-stereotype responses and focus on distinguishing between the unrelated responses and responses that reinforce stereotypes.
+The experiments to follow leverage a modified form of StereoSet, a common benchmark for stereotype quantification \cite{NadeemStereoSet:Models}.
+It is crowd-sourced and incorporates two associative contexts in English.
+The \textit{intersentence} split of StereoSet, which measures bias at discourse level, is selected for the experiments.
+In this work, stereotype classification is formulated as a natural language generation task where a model determines whether a continuation reinforces stereotype within the given context.
+For each context sentence, the original dataset provides three possible continuations, a response that reinforces stereotypes, one that is unrelated to the context, and an anti-stereotype response.
+Since the goal of this work is to identify statements that potentially reinforce extant social stereotypes, we discard the anti-stereotype responses and focus on distinguishing between the unrelated responses and those that reinforce stereotypes.
 This also avoids ambiguity in the analysis of how reasoning affects a model's ability to identify stereotypes.
-Thus, the dataset is composed of the triplets $\langle$\textit{context}, \textit{continuation}, and a \textit{binary label}$\rangle$ for each sample.
-The label denotes whether the continuation reinforces stereotype based on the context.
+Thus, the dataset is composed of the triplets $\langle$\textit{context}, \textit{continuation}, \textit{binary label}$\rangle$ for each sample.
+The label denotes whether the continuation reinforces stereotypes based on the context.
 See Figure \ref{example_generations} for an example.